mashbash2150/LitterLogic-Backend/README.md

 LitterLogic will feature MEVN(?) stack technologies.
 The backend will focus on:

-- MongoDB for ingesting and storing JSON output from motion sensor > Hive MQ
+- MongoDB for ingesting and storing User, Cat, and Trigger data (likely sourced from an SD card, Pre-MVP).
+PostMVP solutions will aim to have mongodb backend ingest JSON output from arduino enabled PIR sensor > Hive MQ (cloud IOT solution).
 - Express/Node as the web framework/server by which front and back ends are connected